entelect/OCELot.GuideLines/README.md

 7. Inspections (.NET)
 	- Set "Solution file path"
 	- Set project names to check in "Projects filter"

+**Build Template Parmeters**

+- %MajorVersion% - The major version number for this project
+- %MinorVersion% - The minor version number for this project

 ## Code Coverage ##